snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- It's odd that we refer to childbirth as "Delvery"... if you think about it, it actually takeout.
 - You shouldn't wear glasses when playing football...   it's a contact sport.
 - I'm reading a great book about lubricants.
 It's non-friction.
 - If you slap Dwayne Johnson's butt, you've hit rock bottom.